epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 </table>

 By merging these queries into a unified one, we created a rich collection of financial themes.
 This enabled us to capture a broader spectrum of money-related narratives, ensuring that every relevant angle is represented.
 Here, you'll see the most notable themes that emerged from our analysis.
-You'll notice that words like 'money', 'wealthy', 'life', 'financial', 'crime', and 'business' pop up a lot.
+You'll notice that words like 'money', 'wealthy', 'life', 'pay', 'crime', and 'business' pop up a lot.

 <center> <img src="https://github.com/epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/assets/58995762/f93018ee-1c12-4ce4-9140-b965a3bf1c4d" width="70%"> </center>